AlterX76/Wifi_AP_VPN/README.md

 SnapVPN is the technology (software and hardware) that allows one to watch straight from a smartTV any content from a different country when abroad...It is a small device (portable and low energy consumption) that creates a wifi Access Point where to connect your devices (e.g. smart tv, laptop, tablet and forth); the <b>snapvpn client device</b> will internally create a vpn towards another device (either a windows computer, a VPN router or <b>snapvpn server device</b>) and it redirects all requests from the wifi AP to that vpn overcoming the geo-localisation check.
 The snapvpn devices are easy to use thanks to a mobile application available on the major store and don't require any special technical skill (just plug-and-play configuration!).
 What you need is a <b>snapvpn client image</b> (download for free!), a valid account, if required, to login to your preferred provider (for example DAZN or NetFlix) and a <b>snapvpn server device</b> (or windows computer, router with vpn capability) located in the country where you'd like to grab content from (your family or friend's place).
 <br/><br/>
-Here is an example:<br/>
-Starting a snapvpn box, it creates a WIFI AP where any of your devices can connect to (and navigate thru internet).
-Using the ad-hoc mobile app (download it from Android or Apple store) one can easily configure all available options like:<br/>
+Application's capabilities:<br/><br/>
--> Changing Access Point name and password for your WIFI extender<br/>
+-> Changing Access Point name and password for your wifi AP extender<br/>
--> Changing settings for connecting towards a server device (decide if to start the connection at boot of the snapvpn box)<br/>
+-> Changing settings for connecting towards a server device (decide if to start the connection at boot of the snapvpn device)<br/>
 -> Manage different snapvpn boxes (yes! you can have multiple boxes each of them connected to several countries!)<br/>
--> View of all connected devices on the WIFI AP and option to enable/disable on the fly which device has to go through which country<br/>
+-> List of connected devices on the WIFI AP and option to <b>enable/disable on the fly which device has to go through which country</b><br/>
--> Start/Stop of a connection on demand<br/><br/>
+-> Start/Stop of a vpn on demand<br/><br/>

 Benefit:<br/>
 -> Cheap solution (a cost for <b>snapvpn client device</b> is roughly 20~60 euro)<br/>